Enid-Sky/evaluate-the-news-nlp/README.md

 Objective: Implement the application using the acquired knowledge of Webpack configuration for developing in a development and production environments.
 Also, use different loaders and plugins to enhance productivity and the advantages of Webpack.

+## Express and Webpack:

+Node and express will be the webserver and routing of choice, and webpack will be the build tool of choice.
+Using webpack, you have the option of building both development and production environments, each with their own set of tools and commands with package.json scripts.

 ## Installation

     - npm install: for installing all devDependencies and dependencies of the package.json

-## Package scripts for Webpack Configurations:

-Node and express will be the webserver and routing of choice, and webpack will be the build tool of choice.
-Using webpack, you have the option of building both development and production environments, each with their own set of tools and commands with package.json scripts.

-    - npm run build-dev: for building the application in developer mode()
-    - npm run build-prod: for building the application in production mode().
-    - npm run start: for running application in production mode on server using port 8081.
-    - npm jest-test: for running jest tests
+## Run in development mode:

+npm run build-dev

+## Run in production mode:

+npm run build-prod
+npm run start

+## Run JEST tests

+npm jest-test

+## Stop application

-    - CTRL + C: To stop
+CTRL + C